01-ai/Yi/README.md

 **Prompt**: Let me tell you an interesting story about cat Tom and mouse Jerry,

 **Generation**: Let me tell you an interesting story about cat Tom and mouse Jerry, which happened in my childhood.
 My father had a big house with two cats living inside it to kill mice.
-One day when I was playing at home alone ,I found one of the tomcats lying on his back near our kitchen door, looking very much like he wanted something from us but couldn’t get up because there were too many people around him!
+One day when I was playing at home alone, I found one of the tomcats lying on his back near our kitchen door, looking very much like he wanted something from us but couldn’t get up because there were too many people around him!
 He kept trying for several minutes before finally giving up...

 </details>